google/WebFundamentals/src/content/en/tools/chrome-devtools/shortcuts.md

     <tr>
       <!-- TODO make a bug about this shortcut being ambiguous -->
       <td>
-        Switch back to whatver <a href="/web/tools/chrome-devtools/ui#placement">docking position</a> you last used.
+        Switch back to whatever <a href="/web/tools/chrome-devtools/ui#placement">docking position</a> you last used.
         If DevTools has been in its default position for the entire session, then this shortcut undocks DevTools into a separate window
       </td>